K-Quant/HiDy/company_rel/README.md

 └── HiDy           # This is our project
     ├── company_rel   # This is the company relation extraction folder ├── data         # Dataset
-        ├── Parsley      # Please download and install the Parsley project and move the folder to this location ├── __init__.py
+        ├── pretrain      # Please download and move the folder to this location ├── ckpt3      # Please download and move the folder to this location ├── ckpt2      # Please download and move the folder to this location ├── ckpt      # Please download and move the folder to this location ├── Parsley      # Please download and install the Parsley project and move the folder to this location ├── __init__.py
         ├── company_rel_extraction.py